dblhlx/PyBSASeq/README.md

 #### Usage

-`$ python PyBSASeq.py -i input -o output -p popstrct -f fbsize -s sbsize`
+`$ python PyBSASeq.py -i input -o output -p popstrct -b fbsize,sbsize`

 Here are the details of the options used in the script:
 - input – the name of the input file (the GATK4-generated tsv file)